The industrial heritage of the North West is brought to life before your very eyes at Bury Transport Museum.

 The whole family will be amazed at the stories we share and the cars, trucks, buses and trains we have on display.
-You’ll find a treasure trove of vintage vehicles to climb aboard and period costumes to try on, alongside loads of hands-on activities to get stuck into.
+You’ll find a treasure trove of vintage vehicles to discover and period costumes to try on, alongside loads of hands-on activities to get stuck into.

 We’ve got dozens of original artifacts from the turn of the 20th century and beyond, each telling its own unique tale about the people living and working in the industrial North West – and how they travelled about.

-Discover the horse drawn tram that was once a chip shop.
-Learn how “Hilda” the steam roller almost met her end.
-And take a look around the Yelloway Bus – the UK’s smallest museum-inside-a-museum!
+Discover the horse drawn tram that was once a chip shop, learn how “Hilda” the steam roller almost met her end and more.

 Special Workshops and Exhibitions